7mind/metaprogramming-acid-test/README.md

-# A Metaprogramming Acid Test
+# Challenge: A Metaprogramming Acid Test

 This test evaluates a language's metaprogramming capabilities by examining whether advanced runtime introspection and code manipulation can be implemented as libraries, without requiring compiler plugins or built-in language features.